quadratus/quadratus/README.md

 - 🔭 I’m currently working on my personal website
 - 🌱 I’m currently learning React/Nextjs
-- ⚡ Fun fact: Half the reason I like coding because I like typing.
+- ⚡ Fun fact: Half the reason I like coding is I like typing.